balena-io-experimental/inkyshot/README.md

 ### Weather

-To enable the weather display, set the environment variable `NEXT_DISPLAY` to `weather`.
+To enable the weather display, set the environment variable `MODE` to `weather`.

 Next, use either `LATLONG` (e.g. 39.9199,32.8543) or `WEATHER_LOCATION` (e.g. Ankara, Turkey) environment variables to define the location for weather information.
 Entering only an empty `WEATHER_LOCATION` is also sufficient and in this case Inkyshot will lookup the latitude and longitude information from device's IP address.